deda9/SugarLock/README.md

 # SugarLock
-In short it replace this
+In short it replaces this
 ```Swift
 let locker = NSLock()
 locker.lock()